Top Activities in Iceland for Adrenaline Junkies

 Dog Sledging provides a great opportunity to meet some of the country's furriest friends.Photo from Meet on Location 45-Minute Dog Sledding Tour Near Reykjavik

-Dog sledding is a fun activity for all ages, and kids as young as 2 years old can go on the dog sleds.
-You also get plenty of time to fuss over the cute and fun dogs, amidst traveling in a beautiful landscape in style.
+Families love this fun activity.
+Depending on the tour, kids as young as four years old can go on the dog sleds.
+You’ll get plenty of time to fuss over the friendly dogs while traveling through beautiful landscapes in style.

 Scuba Diving in Iceland